markmoxon/elite-source-code-bbc-micro-disc/README.md

 In other words, the Ian Bell is the very first release of the disc version of Elite, while the Stairway to Hell version has both bugs fixed and a bumper-up version number.

+Note that the differences between the versions implemented in this project only extend those in the main game code.
+The version on Ian Bell's site also contains a whole load of copy protection that differs from the disabled copy protection code in the Stairway to Hell version, and it also contains two more binary files (`ELITE5` and `ELITE6`), plus a `!BOOT` file that contains even more copy protection code.
+I haven't disassembled the loader files from this version as that's a whole different rabbit hole, so if you build the Ian Bell version with `make encrypt verify`, the compiled loader binaries will not match those extracted from the original disc.
+The main binaries will match, however, which is the interesting part from a digital archaeology perspective, as that's where the bug fixes live.

 ---

 Right on, Commanders!